Even minor mishaps can lead to big lawsuits

 Several factors contribute to the amount of liability coverage your business needs, and we’ll guide you through that assessment.
 Two key factors include:

-- Associated risk.
-For example, an auto repair shop carriers a much greater risk of being sued for personal injury than a pillow manufacturer.
+- Risks associated with the type of business.
+For example, a dynamite factory carries a much greater risk of being sued for personal injury than a small retailer by nature of the products sold.

 At McGriff, we have access to risk profiles and coverage amounts for businesses similar to yours.
 We’ll help you understand where liability insurance, workers’ compensation and commercial property insurance overlap so that you don’t purchase too much of any one type.